-For decades, mountain athletes have informally competed against each other whilst endeavouring to complete the 15 three thousand foot mountains in Snowdonia.
+Mountaineers have, for decades, informally competed against each other whilst endeavouring to do the 15 three thousand foot mountains in Snowdonia.
 A more formal challenge, from Snowdon to Foel Fras, was devised by Dai Rowlands for the TA in the 1950s.
 This soon became an Army race, later to be joined by the RAF and civilian mountain rescue teams.

-The Army continued to be directly involved with the race until the 1990s, when Harvey Lloyd, with the support of the Gorphwysfa Club, took over full organisation, with help from friends and other clubs.
+The Army continued to be directly involved with the race until the 1990s, when the Gorphwysfa Club took over full organisation, with help from friends and other clubs.